indygreg/python-zstandard/README.rst

 inputs as a single operation.

-Data to be compressed can be passed as a ``BufferWithSegmentsCollection``, a ``BufferWithSegments``, or a list containing bytes instances.
+Data to be compressed can be passed as a ``BufferWithSegmentsCollection``, a ``BufferWithSegments``, or a list containing byte like objects.
 Each element of the container will be compressed individually using the configured parameters on the ``ZstdCompressor`` instance.